Published 1 March 2022

 However, if I took the time to address any of these nuances in “Terra Enigma,” the resultant wild digression would disrupt the video’s pacing, producing a farce.
 In a written text, I might include these explanations as endnotes.
 Perhaps on YouTube a pinned comment or linked page on my website or even a link to a “footnote video” would suffice.

 On the subject of farces, the other overarching issue with the script of “Terra Enigma” is the tendency to abruptly overreach in analysis.
 For example, around the halfway point, drawing on memories of The Demon-Haunted World by Carl Sagan that I quote multiple times throughout the video, I link the image of the “mad scientist” to a broader distrust of science, concluding “that’s how we end up with catastrophes like an anti-vaccine movement.”
-In many of these silly videos I upload, there will be a single line I find so cringeworthy I feel it spoils all the rest.
+In many videos I upload, there will be a single line I find so cringeworthy I feel it spoils all the rest.
 In “Terra Enigma,” there are two such lines.

 The first is the line about the anti-vaccine movement, which strikes me as irrelevant and bizarre.
 “What is this guy talking about?”
 I expect people would say, some with condescension but others with amusement and interest.
 My analysis may be too self-serious.
 I tend to dislike video essayists who choose to render their work unfit for “formal” contexts by including lots of wacky jokes.
 However, more self-deprecating humor, more lampshading that I am deriving all of this from some children’s action RPGs from the ’90s (and there is a bit of lampshading already), might ironically make this material more easily taken as seriously as I intend.
 It would help the viewers trust me as a speaker, for they would recognize that I possess self-awareness.
-However, this is a risky approach, as too much such humor makes the speaker seem unserious or lacking in confidence, an even greater flaw.
+However, this is a risky approach, as too much humor of this kind makes the speaker seem unserious or lacking in confidence, an even greater flaw.

 The second of these lines is a much worse blunder.
 It comes a few moments later: “Scientific thinking has primed many to imagine humans as just data points in need of the right technocratic elite’s supposedly scientific management to make the data report the ideology’s preferred numbers, and, at risk of hopping to an extreme too quickly, this is how we reach the distinctly modern organization of the Holocaust.”
-The ludicrous conclusion the sentence builds to reads almost as a joke.
+The ludicrous conclusion the sentence builds to reads almost as a punchline.
 Not the vaccine line, it was this Holocaust line, when I was working on Terra Engima, with which I felt uncomfortable.

 Trimming down the Holocaust claim just a few clauses resulted in at least one complete re-rendering of the video.
 But I should have cut this line completely.
 I had already made the key points.
 There was no need to crassly toss in a Holocaust reference based on a book I hadn’t even finished reading (and never did—Saul could stand to trim at least a hundred pages).
 These subjects matter and should be treated with respect.